 Looking for ways to make European travel more affordable?
-Here are some ways to stretch your travel dollars.
+Here, some ways to stretch your travel dollars.

 Select a lesser known destination

 More budget-conscious Canadian travellers may be bypassing Paris and Rome for lesser known European destinations that offer similar culture and attractions but are more affordable.

 A recent Expedia.ca/Angus Reid poll found that 70 per cent of Canadians are likely to skip some of Europe’s longstanding hot spots for an “off the beaten path” destination if the cost is lower and the cultural interest is high.

 Cities such as Dubrovnik, Valencia, Tallinn and Budapest, for example, have experienced double and triple growth over the past two years, according to Expedia.ca.
 These cities offer food, sights, nightlife and old world charm that rival other traditionally popular European destinations.

 Save on lodging

 Rick Steves, television host and author of European travel guidebooks, gives these tips for the budget-minded traveller.*

 • Book a B&B. In many instances, a B&B offers a sense of warmth and character — and at up to half the price of a hotel.